MSKU786/MSKU786/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Interface.ai as a SDE 2
+- 🔭 I’m currently working at Interface.ai as a Senior Software Engineer
-- 🌱 I’m currently learning Optimization Techniques for user friendly web apps
+- 🌱 I’m currently learning Optimization Techniques for user-friendly web apps
 - 💬 Ask me about Nextjs, Reactjs, Typescript, Nodejs